tneohcl/firefox-user.js/README.md

 **Tip for Advanced Users:** You can manage multiple Firefox profiles, each with its own `user.js` file, to separate browsing activities and configurations.

 ---

-### Acknowledgments

-This configuration is based on the work of the [ghacks-user.js](https://github.com/ghacksuserjs/ghacks-user.js) project and was refined through collaborative feedback to create a modern, balanced, and highly effective privacy solution for Firefox.